Moldova

 The maximum and specific rate for determining the real estate tax have been abolished.

-The reporting and payment deadline for immovable property tax is 25 September of each year for property acquired by 31 August.
+The reporting and payment deadline for the tax on immovable property is 25 September of each year for property acquired by 31 August.
 For property acquired after 31 August, the reporting and payment deadline is 25 March of the tax period following the reporting one.

 Taxes on the natural resources

-- Tax for extraction of useful minerals - 50% of the tax amount is paid to the first-level local budget and 50% to the second level of the local budget.
+- 50% of the tax amount is paid to the first-level local budget.

 Withholding taxes (WHTs)

-- Banks, savings and loan associations, as well as issuers of corporate securities, withhold a final tax of 7 % from the interest paid to resident individuals.
+- Banks, savings and loan associations, and issuers of debt securities and bonds will withhold a 6% tax from interest paid to resident individuals.